mjgardner/sequelizedBurger/README.md

-# burger: The Eat-Da-Burger! restaurant app
+# sequelizedBurger: The Eat-Da-Burger! restaurant app with an ORM

 [Eat-Da-Burger!](https://eat-da-burger-4.herokuapp.com/) is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user